COMMUNITY ART FACILITATORS TRAINING PROGRAMME

 Participants broaden their artistic skills, practice developing art projects for children in need of healing, learn about the human being and its imbalances and gain an understanding of the value of creative development.

-The training focuses on empowering participants to be able to implement healing art classes in disadvantaged communities immediately.
+The training focuses on empowering participants to be able to implement healing art classes in under-resourced communities.

 Over the years our training modules have been refined based on our learning with children and collaboration with others in the development sector.